FZJ-IEK3-VSA/hplib/README.md

 - identify **efficiency parameters** from the database with regression models
 - **simulate** heat pump efficiency and electrical & thermal power as time series.

-The following heat pumps are part of this library
+The following columns are available for every heat pump of this library

 | Column | Description | Comment |
 | --- | --- | --- |